federicocestau/Tableau-Project/README.md

 Please check Tableau Public to see the full Project: https://public.tableau.com/profile/federico.cestau1350#!/vizhome/Citibike-Project2018_15927943426440/Story1.

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the Citi Bike Data webpage.
 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
-City officials have a number of questions on the program, so the task on the job is to build a set of data reports to provide the answers.
+City officials have a number of questions on the program, so the task on the job is to build a set of data reports to provide the answers:

 How many trips have been recorded total during the chosen period?

 By what percentage has total ridership grown?